adityakamath/sensehat_ros/README.md

 # sensehat_ros
 ROS 2 package for the Raspberry Pi [Sense HAT](https://www.raspberrypi.com/documentation/accessories/sense-hat.html) which includes an accelerometer, a gyroscope, a magnetometer, a barometric pressure sensor, a humidity sensor, a 5-button joystick and a 8x8 LED matrix.
 The [Sensor HAT v2](https://www.raspberrypi.com/products/sense-hat/) also includes a color and brightness sensor.
 This package provides support for both versions.

-Note: This implementation is a bit over-engineered, as I have been experimenting with ROS 2 [managed/lifecycle](https://design.ros2.org/articles/node_lifecycle.html) nodes, [executors](https://docs.ros.org/en/humble/Concepts/About-Executors.html#executors) and [composition](https://github.com/ros2/examples/blob/rolling/rclpy/executors/examples_rclpy_executors/composed.py) using Python.
+Note: This implementation is a bit over-engineered, as I have been experimenting with ROS 2 [managed/lifecycle](https://design.ros2.org/articles/node_lifecycle.html) nodes using Python.

 ## Implementation details